Can We Predict Before Executing Machine Learning Agents?: Agent Integration:

 \subsection{Results}

 By substituting costly execution with rapid inference, \ours achieves an average \textbf{$\bm{6\times}$ speedup} (Figure~\ref{fig:agent_performance}(b)), enabling it to explore \textbf{$\bm{3.2\times}$ more nodes} within just 1/6 of the time budget (Figure~\ref{fig:agent_performance}(c)).
 This expanded search capability directly translates into performance, driving a \textbf{$\bm{+6\%}$ improvement} in Beat Ratio (Figure~\ref{fig:agent_performance}(a)) and demonstrating robust generalization on unseen tasks.
+Furthermore, the World Model acts as a semantic safeguard during intermediate development, significantly boosting the Test Improve Rate by 23\% (see Appendix~\ref{app:fidelity_analysis}).
 Although we currently focus on inference, this paradigm naturally extends to training contexts like \textbf{Reward Model}, a promising direction we reserve for future work.